AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/export-raw-data.md

 zendesk_id: 360016505532
 ---

-Using raw data exports, you can export records from your MBI Data Warehouse to get a closer look at what\'s powering your dashboard.
+Using raw data exports, you can export records from your MBI Data Warehouse to get a closer look at what's powering your dashboard.
 Additionally, raw data exports can help you [pinpoint data discrepancies](https://support.magento.com/hc/en-us/articles/360016730631).

 Raw data exports provide access to additional columns and dimensions generated through de-normalization and pre-aggregation of relevant metrics.
-For example, **User\'s first order date** is a dimension that you can export for each user in MBI, while it may not be available in your database.
+For example, **User's first order date** is a dimension that you can export for each user in MBI, while it may not be available in your database.

 This tutorial covers the following